Vegeta-yugen/car-ad-ranking-assignment/README.md

 We would prefer receiving your solutions within **5 days (including Saturday and Sunday)**, however, if you need more time, please write to us at **foundersdesk@yugen.ai** and let us know in advance

 ## Context to Data
 The data was scraped over a period of more than a year from Car Classified websites (think OLX or CarBazaar.com etc.).
-The scrapers were tuned slowly over the course of the year and some of the sources were completely unstructured, so as a result the data is dirty, there are missing values and some values are very obviously wrong (e.g. phone numbers scraped as mileage etc.).
-The data is for the years 2015-2017.
+The scrapers were tuned slowly over the course of the year and some of the sources were completely unstructured, so as a result the data is dirty, there are missing values and some values are very obviously wrong (e.g. `phone numbers` scraped as `mileage` etc.).
+The data is for the years `2015-2017`.
 The complete dataset can be found in the `assignment.zip` zipped file in the repository.
 There are 3 files in the dataset:
 1. `Historical Dataset` - The dataset contains `~686k` rows related to different advertisements for cars.It contains the following columns: